vinceskahan/v5wiki/OpenWeatherMap.md

 ```
 OpenWeatherMap has not indicated how long the pre-3.0 API will be supported, but as of December 2016 it is still working.

-### Upgrading from weewx 2.6-2.7

-Simply run the extension installer then restart weewx.
-If your weewx.conf already contained a username and password, it should be remembered by the installer.

-### Upgrading from weewx 2.5

-If you were using the owm extension with weewx 2.5.x, be sure to remove the 'driver' parameter from the OpenWeatherMap section in weewx.conf.

-### 3.0 API: How to get your station registered
+## OpenWeatherMap 3.0 API: How to get your station registered
 Another change to the 3.0 API is that you can no longer just supply a username and a password.
-You will even need to `POST` to the API manually with something like [Postman](http://www.getpostman.com) to register your station.
-And as the steps on OWM are a little vague, just to put it lightly, here are the steps you must take:
+You may have to `POST` to the API manually with something like [Postman](http://www.getpostman.com) or `curl` to register your station.
+As the steps on OWM are a little vague, just to put it lightly, here are the steps you must take:

 1. [Sign up](https://home.openweathermap.org/users/sign_up) at OpenWeatherMap.
 2. Generate an API key on your [account page](https://home.openweathermap.org), by clicking the "API keys" tab, type in a name in the box to the right, and clicking the "Generate" button.
 This key will usually work within 60 minutes, so be prepared for that.
-3. As this step-by-step guide uses Postman as an example, fire it up and do the following:
+3. Using `Postman` do the following (or the equivalent using `curl`):

     - Select "POST" where it says "GET".
     - Type in this URL: `http://api.openweathermap.org/data/3.0/stations?appid=YOUR-API-KEY-HERE`